PlayFab/MpsSamples/UnrealThirdPersonMP/README.md

 Once your build is deployed, make sure that you have the MpsSamples repository cloned on your desktop.

-In your terminal, navigate to the MpsSamples\wrappingGSDK folder and run the build.ps1 script.
-Then navigate to MpsSamples\MpsAllocatorSample and use the command
+Navigate to MpsSamples\MpsAllocatorSample and use the command:

 ```
 dotnet run